Nithish-core/Alpha-Drugs/README.md

 ## Credits

 - Developed by [Alpha07]
-- Special thanks to the FiveM community
+- Special thanks to the OX FiveM community